Transandine Railway: Beginning and development

 The Chilean Transandine railway was originally worked by Kitson-Meyer 0-8-6-0s rack and adhesion locomotives, two examples of which survive in Chile.
 The line was electrified in 1927 with Swiss-built electric locomotives.

+The railway suffered several disasters during its years of operation.
+A glacial flood in 1934 destroyed 124 km of the Argentine section, which was later rebuilt.
+An avalanche in 1936 in the Chilean section near Juncal killed three railway engineers, including the chief engineer of the line, Scotsman Peter Jardine.